GLP-1 & Weight Support

 TL;DR

 GLP-1 medications slow gastric emptying, which often causes nausea, bloating, and constipation.
 A well-chosen probiotic with clinically studied strains can reduce these GI side effects.
-Our top pick is Seed DS-01 Daily Synbiotic for its targeted digestive and gut barrier strains.
+Our top pick is Ritual Synbiotic+ for its targeted digestive and gut barrier strains.

 How We Picked